 If you have a guinea pig, you want to care for it the best way possible.
 That includes feeding your pet the best guinea pig food.

 Guinea pigs are herbivores and eat only fruits and vegetables as I told in previous posts.
 They need plenty of leafy veggies and hay in order to have a healthy diet.
+Fruits should be used sparingly for treats or training purposes.

 Guinea pig nutrition must also include vitamin C (Guinea pigs food with high Vitamin c value on Amazon) because guinea pigs do not naturally formulate Vitamin C on their own.